angga7togk/CodeRedeem/README.md

 # CodeRedeem
-This plugin is useful for giving server gifts via code
+This plugin is useful for giving server gifts via code</br>
 you can set the redeem code as you like in the config.yml

 # 💡Important Tips